gpdowney/lightweightLSAT/docs/index.md

 Most other test prep systems aim to be complete.
 They offer advice for handling every possible situation that has ever happened on an LSAT.

-In constrast, *the lightweight LSAT* aims to offer you with knowledge you can *actually use* on test day.
+In contrast, *the lightweight LSAT* aims to offer you with knowledge you can *actually use* on test day.
 It describes the patterns that frequently repeat on the LSAT, so that you can quickly recognize those common patterns and process them with the least brain-power possible.
 And it offers a set of flexible tools that you can adapt to any situation, using your full brain-power.